-The Company delivers a range of other short-term service based performance obligations and professional services work across certain reporting segments for which revenue is recognised at the point in time when control of the service has transferred to the customer.
+The Company delivers a range of other short-term service based performance obligations for which revenue is recognised at the point in time when control of the service has transferred to the customer.
 This may be at the point when the customer obtains control of the service in a contract with customer-specified acceptance criteria e.g. the delivery of a strategic operating model or report.